kylerove/pediatricurologybook/_chapters/01-02_imaging-of-the-urinary-tract.md

 - Second cycle (at least) in infant or febrile UTI patient
 - Lateral voiding view of urethra in male patient (ideally with catheter out)

 Voiding urosonography standard images will mostly be similar, with the exception of the initial scout view.
-Panoramic views can assist in extending the field of view in sonography, but this remains a limitation of ultrasound.
+Panoramic views can assist in extending the field of view in sonography.
+However, smaller field of view remains a limitation of ultrasound.

 Care should be taken to fill the bladder adequately and not to overfill.
 A useful bladder capacity formula (for children over age 12 months) is age plus 2 multiplied by 30 for the predicted bladder capacity (in mL).
 A newborn can be expected to hold about 50 mL.
 Oblique fluoroscopic spots or at least last image holds should be obtained with maximal bladder distension to assess for low grade reflux (which can be obscured in the AP projection).
 Tapping on the bladder, gentle massage over the belly or warm water sprinkled on the skin can be helpful to induce young children to void.
 Sedation can occasionally make voiding more difficult for patients.
 Overfilling (to more than twice the predicted capacity) is to be avoided, as it can make this problem more likely.